ta2edchimp/react-ptrcontainer/README.md

 `className`       | string   | A `class` attribute to apply to the component's DOM node.
 `onTrigger`       | function | The function to invoke when triggered.
 `scrollContainer` | object   | Determines the scrollable element (as React component), if it is **not** the trigger component's parent.

+## Platform Support

+###### PtrContainer Support for iOS only

+As `PtrContainer` makes use of the iOS WebViews' native rubberband scrolling, it is currently not supporting any other platform... yet.

+###### ScrollIntoViewportTrigger Support

+`ScrollIntoViewportTrigger` has been successfully tested on iOS and Android.